deanturpin/superdean.com/README.md

 ### Rebuild and lubricate
 A very complicated business, but to get started you need:

-- Light oil for the quickest moving parts -- [Moebius Syntalube 9010](https://www.cousinsuk.com/product/moebius-9010-syntalube), outrageously expensive!
+- Light oil for the quickest moving parts ([Moebius Syntalube 9010](https://www.cousinsuk.com/product/moebius-9010-syntalube)) -- outrageously expensive!
-- Grease for the high-friction metal-on-metal components -- [Moebius 8300](https://www.cousinsuk.com/product/moebius-8300-all-purpose-favourite)
+- Grease for the high-friction metal-on-metal components ([Moebius 8300](https://www.cousinsuk.com/product/moebius-8300-all-purpose-favourite))
-- Bergeon fine oiler (red) -- for the jewels
+- Oiler, fine (Bergeon red) -- for the jewels
-- Bergeon medium oiler (green) -- for the grease; go for the cheap ones to start with
+- Oiler, medium (Bergeon green) -- for the grease; go for the cheap ones to start with

 I realise that suggesting using only two viscosities will cause some people to spit out their tea/beer, but _you have to start somewhere_.
-Also, Donald de Carlo only talks about "watch oil" and "clock oil" in the above book so there you go.
+Also, Donald de Carlo only talks about "watch oil" and "clock oil" in the above watchmaking bible, so there you go.

-Received wisdom:
+__Full disclosure__: I also dip my oilers straight into the jars, which is probably illegal in Switzerland.

+#### Various received wisdoms
+"If you need to do it cheaply you can just use 8000 and DX, as it's a non synthetic it'll just mean the service intervals will be shorter."

 - Fast wheels 9010
 - Slow wheels D5
 - Pallet fork jewels 9415
 - Keyless DX

-"If you need to do it cheaply you can just use 8000 and DX, as it's a non synthetic it'll just mean the service intervals will be shorter."

-Full disclosure: I also dip my oilers straight into the jars, which is probably illegal in Switzerland.

 ### Regulate
 A Timegrapher is the go-to tool for the job and at the low end they are